Ragtag (Agents of S.H.I.E.L.D.): Plot

 In flashbacks, a teenage Grant Ward is seen in juvenile detention where he first meets John Garrett, and accepts his offer to join his organization, S.H.I.E.L.D.
-Over the years, Garrett trains Ward, and eventually tells him about Hydra and their presence within S.H.I.E.L.D..
+Over the years, Garrett trains Ward, and eventually tells him about Hydra and their presence within S.H.I.E.L.D.
+As a final test, Garrett has Ward shoot his beloved dog, Buddy.
+Ward is seemingly unable and fires a shot into the sky to scare Buddy away, but then uses a sniper rifle to kill him.

 In the present, Phil Coulson's team realize Cybertek Industries is a front for Hydra, and decide to investigate them to find out what Garrett is planning and stop him, despite not being officially sanctioned to do so (with Leo Fitz describing them as vigilantes).
 Antoine Triplett provides the team with 1940s Strategic Scientific Reserve (SSR) gadgets, which belonged to his grandfather, a Howling Commando.
 Coulson and Melinda May infiltrate a Cybertek facility posing as scientists, so they can remotely trigger a Trojan virus on Skye's hard drive, which will hack the Cybertek mainframe and give them access to Hydra's systems.
 They discover that Cybertek only keeps hard copies, to avoid being hacked, but they find a file on Project Deathlok, and learn that Garrett was the first test subject in 1990: after he was injured on a mission and received no help from S.H.I.E.L.D., he turned against them and joined Hydra, from whom he received cybernetic implants to save his life.
 The team realize that Garrett wants GH325 for himself, as his organs are failing and he is near death, but he is willing to also use GH325 to perfect the Centipede serum for Hydra's use.

 While Garrett relocates Hydra's operations to a new Cybertek facility in the US, Raina reveals extensive information to Ward regarding Skye's origins, including the revelation that Skye's parents were the "monsters" which killed the villagers protecting her.
 Tracking Cybertek shipments, the team realize that Hydra is using the Cuban S.H.I.E.L.D. base.
 Coulson, May, Skye and Triplett go to the base to activate the Trojan program, and are attacked by several Centipede soldiers and a Hydra operative wielding the Berserker staff.
 Meanwhile, Fitz and Jemma Simmons search for the Bus and are captured by Ward, but Fitz uses an electromagnetic pulse device to damage Garrett's implants.
-Crippled, Garrett orders Ward to execute Fitz and Simmons, who lock themselves inside a medical unit, which Ward ejects from the plane, into the ocean.
+Crippled, Garrett orders Ward to execute Fitz and Simmons, who lock themselves inside a medical unit.
+Fitz appeals to Ward, but he ejects from the plane, into the ocean.
 Having synthesized GH325 from the assorted T.A.H.I.T.I. drugs, Raina injects the sample into Garrett's Centipede serum intravenous filter, saving him.

 In an end tag, Ian Quinn meets with generals in Washington, D.C. to sell the Deathlok concept to the military.